-Access All Areas takes your students on a journey into the world of opera without leaving the classroom.
+Access All Areas: Livestream Program takes your students on a journey into the world of opera without leaving the classroom.
 Students will learn about the process of producing opera including character creation, set and prop design, and how the production moves from the rehearsal room to the stage.
 Schools across all corners of the state can experience backstage footage and performances livestreamed direct to the classroom.

 Follow Alice and the White Rabbit through the Opera Glass to several different opera destinations in Alice through the Opera Glass.
 Meet some of opera’s most famous characters and hear them sing opera’s popular hits in this pastiche production curated by Victorian Opera for primary school students.